kirkcap/MercuryFramework/README.md

 ![Mercury Initial Screen](/r1.1/doc_images/Initial.jpg?raw=true "Mercury Initial Screen")

 Now the magick begins, lets take as premise to the next steps that we have a MySQL database called foo_bar, with 2 tables, foo and bar:

 ![The foo_bar MySQL database](/r1.1/doc_images/foo_bar_db.jpg?raw=true "The foo_bar MySQL database")

-Keeping this in mind, lets start the Connect & Configuration(or Configuration & Connection... doesn´t matters), so, lets directly to the ***Databases*** option, to configure our database connection:
+Keeping this in mind, lets start the Connect & Configure phase, so, let´s go directly to the ***Databases*** option, to configure our database connection:

 ![Database Connections Initial Screen](/r1.1/doc_images/DatabasesInitial.jpg?raw=true "Database Connections Initial Screen")

-Here all available database connection configurations are shown, as it´s the first time we are entering Mercury, there is some the ***default*** connection, which as we will see, is empty.
+Here all available database connection configurations are shown, and as it´s the first time we are entering Mercury, there is only the ***default*** connection, which as we will see, is empty.
 Clicking in ***Edit*** to adjust the configurations, we have the following:

 ![Database Connection Edit Screen](/r1.1/doc_images/DatabasesEdit.jpg?raw=true "Database Connection Edit Screen")

 In this screen, lets fill the parameters as follow:

 ![foo_bar db connection filled](/r1.1/doc_images/DatabaseDefaultFooBar.jpg?raw=true "foo_bar db connection filled")
+*(Mercury currently supports MySQL - with mysqli or PDO driver, and PostGres with PDO driver)*

 After saving these settings, lets configure our first model, going to ***Models*** option: